Henry Buehman: Biography

 His professional accomplishments gave Buehman the recognition to excel in politics and civic affairs.
 When the railroad reached Tucson, Buehman was a member of the official welcoming committee.
 He served as secretary of Board of Trustees of Tucson and was elected Public Administrator for Pima County in 1882.
 In 1890, he served a one-year term as county assessor.
 Finally, Buehman was Mayor of Tucson from January 1895 till January 1899.
 As mayor he worked for improvements of sidewalks and streets and oversaw the City of Tucson's efforts to purchase the local waterworks.
 Buehman's other accomplishments as mayor include a law prohibiting cockfights and similar blood sports, the planting of shade trees, and the westward expansion of Congress street.

 Socially, Buehman was a Master Mason and member of the Ancient Order of United Workmen.
 While raised a Lutheran, he was a member of the First Congregational church of Tucson where he served as a senior deacon.
 Buehman married Estelle Morehouse of Portland, Michigan, in October 1882.
 The union produced two sons: Willis and Albert.

 Buehman died from pneumonia on December 19, 1912.
 Following his death, Tucson acquired approximately 65,000 negatives showing the city's people and surrounding areas.
-After his death, Buehman's son Albert assumed control of Buehman Studio until his retirement in 1949.
+After his death, Buehman's son Albert ran Buehman Studio until his retirement in 1949.
 Albert's son Remick then took over the studio before selling it two years later.
 Over 250,000 negatives produced by three generations of Buehmans were purchased by the Arizona Historical Society in 1967.

 Buehman Canyon in the Santa Catalina mountains is named in his honor.